alegrm/rest-rdf/README.md

-# Digital Move test

-Assignment:

-1. Define a simple ontology/taxonomy (up to 5 classes, up to 10 individuals) for companies (rdf/owl).
-2. Provide REST endpoint to add a new instances to the dataset.
-3. Provide REST endpoint to remove an existing instances from the dataset.
-4. Provide a way via REST to download modified dataset in rdf/owl.

-# API description
+# REST RDF

-I've used Flask to implement the RESTful api, and Rdflib to handle RDF data.
+A simple Flask APP to implement the RESTful api, and Rdflib to handle RDF data.
 A single SPARQL query is used to retreive company data from the dataset and from the user-provided data.
 This query allows to avoid inserting undesired data to the dataset.

 ## GET /company/<id:string>